This is the first of three posts exploring creating, testing, deploying, and observing a non-trivial REST application created using Spring Boot:

 The main classes in this layer are:

 It can be useful to separate the processes that query a system from the processes that change it.
 That way we can implement different approaches (or even different models) for the query and the mutate parts.
-This is the basis of the generic Object Oriented pattern Command Query Separation, and the more involved Command Query Responsibility Segregation (CQRS).
+This is the basis of the generic Object Oriented pattern Command Query Separation, and the more involved Command Query Responsibility Segregation (CQRS):

 The application services are split between CustomerCommandService and CustomerQueryService.
+This is not full CQRS — just a pragmatic separation to keep writes behaviour-focused and reads efficient.

 CustomerCommandService talks directly to the Customer aggregate root to apply changes to the data using Command objects.
 One outcome of this approach is you can end up with a lot of Command objects, since the recomendation is usually to use one object per command.
 These simple data carriers can be represented with records for convenience.